Nishchal30/Data_Science_Material/Statistics Material/Inferential Statistics.md

 ## Inferential Statistics

 On the basis of sample data from the population, we make some assumptions or conclusions for population.
-To validate or to prove our made assumptions or conclusions for population are correct we Hypothesis testing.
+To validate or to prove our made assumptions or conclusions for population are correct we perform Hypothesis testing.

 **Steps to perform Hypothesis testing:**
 **step 1) Null Hypothesis:-** The default statement will be considered as null hypothesis.